Hibobulle2021/Hibobulle2021/README.md

-- 👋 Hi, I’m @Hibobulle2021
+- 👋 Hi, I’m @Hibo Abdi
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning cybersecurty
+- 🌱 I’m currently learning cybersecurty Managment
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Hibo.bulle21@gmail.com

 <!---
 Hibobulle2021/Hibobulle2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.